PasswordlessAlliance/PasswordlessX1280-with-ReactJS-webservice/README.md

    ![image](https://github.com/user-attachments/assets/0d8cb79d-f605-45e2-916f-1f37f1961de4)

-   **If you set up a formal certificate, you can skip the steps above and see the screen below.**
+   **If you set up a formal SSL certificate, you can skip the steps above and see the screen below.**

    If the passwordless X1280 server is properly installed, you will see a screen like this: